 Anyone who wants to be a part of an open group of people that support one another.

-There will be an informational meeting after school on Monday, August 21st.
+There will be an informational meeting after school on Wednesday August 22nd, before school at 8am.

 What is a GSA?